aventure-cloud/state-machine/README.md

 This command publish a new configuration file in your `config` directory to list all state graphs that you want use in your application.

+The default config file ships with a complete graph example.

 ## Eloquent model integration
 Add `HasStateMachine` trait to the eloquent model which you want manage its state: